-‘The Voice’ Pregnancy Shocker!
-Blake And Gwen Reportedly Give Up Their Baby Dreams As Adam Breaks Big News
+‘The Voice’ Pregnancy Shocker: Blake And Gwen Reportedly Give Up Their Baby Dreams As Adam Breaks Big News

 The insider added that Shelton and Levine will probably poke fun at the baby news when The Voice starts its live run later this fall.
 Although this will likely lead to some pretty hilarious banter between the longtime friends, Life & Style reports that Stefani has given up her dreams of having another baby in the wake of Levine’s announcement.

 Stefani has reportedly been trying to conceive for months without any positive results.
 In light of Levine and Prinsloo’s new pregnancy, the couple has allegedly put their baby plans on hold for the foreseeable future.
-In fact, a source claims their dreams of having kids were exhausting the couple and was putting way too much stress on their relationship.
+In fact, a source claims their dreams of having kids exhausted the couple and put way too much stress on their relationship.
 With the plans now on the back burner, Stefani and Shelton are concentrating their efforts on getting married.

 Stefani has been open about having more kids.
 This year, the No Doubt alum admitted that she adores shopping for baby items and really misses it.
 She’s also taking a break from The Voice, which led to speculation that she was clearing her schedule to have a baby.
-Unfortunately, it doesn’t sound like Stefani will be making her own baby announcement anytime soon.

 Stefani shares three boys with her ex-husband Gavin Rossdale — Kingston, Zuma, and Apollo.
 Shelton does not have any children, though he has been married several times.
 The two have not officially commented on the pregnancy and wedding rumors.